 International experiences at WU and abroad

-Here you will find detailed reports and interviews from students about their experiences at specific partner universities.
+Here you will find detailed reports and interviews by students about their experiences in exchange formats of WU.

 Not every partner university offers a course portfolio that is suitable for all students and every WU degree program.
 Our interactive map is a useful tool that helps you to find out which partner university has a course portfolio that fits your WU degree program.
 Please use the filter option to select your WU degree program.
 To view detailed information on the respective universities, click on the pins.